 He reached the bathroom and rushed to the sink.
 He turned on the tap and put his hand under the running water.
 It was cool against his burning skin.
 He left his hand under the running water until the green compound was completely washed away.
 He didn’t dare use his other hand to speed up the process.
 He could risk both his hands.

 When he couldn’t see any more green goo on his hand, he turned off the tap and brought his hand to his face to have a closer look at the damage.
-His hand was red and blistered.
+His hand was red and blistered, but at least it hadn’t burning through to the bone like he’d originally suspected.
 He’d need to find the first aid kit.
 Maybe use some cream and bandages.
 Reid sighed.
 Figures something like this would happen to him.
 He was a klutz in a scientific research facility.
 What could go wrong, right?
 Reid remembered thinking before he took the job.
 He mentally hit himself.

 He opened the door with his good hand and went in search of the first aid.